towercity/cat-clicker/README.md

 score is held separately.
 Used as an exercise in changing a project's goal and implementation as times goes on.

+Also included is an admin function, which allows you to view and edit the data for each cat from the browser window.

 ## Past versions

 1. Poncho style: only one cat to click